Forearc: Formation

 Over geological time there is constant recycling of the forearc deposits due to erosion, deformation and sedimentary subduction.
-The constant circulation of material in the forearc region (accretionary prism, forearc basin and trench) generates a mixture of igneous, metamorphic and sedimentary sequences.
-In general, there is an increase in metamorphic grade from trench to arc where highest grade (blueschist to eclogite) is structurally uplifted (in the prisms) compared to the younger deposits (basins).
+The material in the forearc region (accretionary prism, forearc basin and trench) cycles downwards from the subduction of the subducting plate and back upwards from the high pressure flow of water saturated rocks from deep within the collision zone.
+This generates a mixture of igneous, metamorphic and sedimentary rocks to form which geologists call a mélange.
+Note also that, while in general there is an increase in metamorphic grade from trench to arc, we surprisingly sometimes find low-grade, high-pressure facies such as blueschist and eclogite in accretion prisms at the tip of the mantle wedge.
+These rocks must have been carried to significant depth and kept cool by the cold subducting slab before (somehow) being uplifted.
+This gives us further clues as to the possible motion and mixing within the wedge.
 Forearc regions are also where ophiolites are emplaced should obduction occur, but such deposits are not continuous and can often be removed by erosion.

 As tectonic plates converge, the closing of an ocean will result in the convergence of two landmasses, each of which is either an island arc or continental margin.
 When these two bodies collide, the result is orogenesis, at which time the underthrusting oceanic crust slows down.
 In early stages of arc-continent collision, there is uplift and erosion of the accretionary prism and forearc basin.
 In the later stages of collision, the forearc region may be sutured, rotated and shortened which can form syn-collisional folds and thrust belts.

 Structure

-The forearc region includes any forearc basin, outer-arc high, accretionary prism and the trench itself.
+At the surface, the forearc region can include a forearc basin(s), outer-arc high, accretionary prism and the trench itself.
+The forearc subduction interface can include a seismogenic zone, where megathrust earthquakes can occur, a decoupled zone, and a viscously coupled zone.

 The accretionary prism is located at the slope of the trench break where there is significantly decreased slope angle.
 Between the break and the magmatic arc, a sedimentary basin filled with erosive material from the volcanic arc and substrate can accumulate into a forearc basin which overlays the oldest thrust slices in the wedge of the forearc region.

 In general, the forearc topography (specifically in the trench region) is trying to achieve an equilibrium between buoyancy and tectonic forces caused by subduction.
 Upward motion of the forearc is related to buoyancy forces and the downward motion is associated with the tectonic forcing which causes the oceanic lithosphere to descend.
 The relationship between surface slope and subduction thrust also plays a huge role in the variation of forearc structure and deformation.
 A subduction wedge can be classified as either stable with little deformation or unstable with pervasive internal deformation (see section on Models).
 Some common deformation in forearc sediments are synsedimentary deformation and olistostromes, such as that seen in the Magnitogorsk forearc region.